Are Hob Sizes Standard? A Simple Guide to Fitting the Right Hob

 Here’s a quick overview of the most common hob sizes you’ll find in UK kitchens:

-- 30cm – Known as domino hobs; ideal for compact spaces or secondary cooking zones
+Known as domino hobs; ideal for compact spaces or secondary cooking zones. -

-- 60cm – The most popular size, suitable for most kitchen layouts and typically offering 4 cooking zones
+The most popular size, suitable for most kitchen layouts and typically offering four cooking zones. -

-- 90cm – A premium choice for large kitchens, often with 5+ zones and professional-style features
+A premium choice for larger kitchens, often with five or more zones and professional-style features.

-Depth is generally around 50–55cm, and height tends to be 4–6cm, although these aren’t as crucial unless fitting over drawers or appliances.
+Depth is generally around 50–55cm, and height tends to be 4–6cm, though these measurements become more important if installing above drawers or integrated appliances.

 Cut-Out Sizes vs Hob Dimensions